Hala1mo/Hotel_Management_System/README.md

 - Description: Represents the room features in the hotel
 - Attributes: ID, feature and description.
 - Relationships:
-  - Assign feature to room type.
+  - Assign feature to specific room type.

 ###  Room Type Feature
 - Description: Each room type has specific features.
 - Attributes: ID, room type id, feature id
 - Relationships:
-  - Each room type has a features.
+  - Each room type has a specific features.

 ### Bed type
 - Description: Represents the beds in the hotel